catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ```

 ### Structure of the folder (hypothesis)

+Ask this in an email to the authors

 | "a" and "b" represent different animals (biological replicates) tested on the same day, with the second level numbers (1, 2) possibly representing different brain slices or recording locations from each animal

 And the directories for each cell look like this, with a proximal and a distal measurement: